WhelanB/ScalableComputing/README.md

 ### Level 6
 Level 6 is the same as level 1 - rockyou.txt, with N of 253
 ### Level 7
+Level 7 is list of keyboard characters- 8 digit pattern